pstackebrandt/asteroid-radar/README.md

-# Project Title

-Asteroid Radar
+# Asteroid Radar

 ## Getting Started (by Peter)

+Android App, coded with Kotlin

 This app bases on a training project by Udacity/Google.
 I extended base code by Udacity heavily.